 Applying on more than one instrument does make sense if you are equally skilled on both instruments, and you prefer not to narrow your focus yet.
 Completing the admissions process (pre-screening and audition) may help you to see where your strengths and preferences lie.
 Each year at Eastman we typically see only one or two applicants who are qualified for admission on more than one instrument.
 Before starting their degree, these students are required to choose one instrument as their primary focus.
 We believe that this helps students to focus the efforts of their studies, and ultimately to succeed in their future careers.

 Students have the option to take half-hour weekly “secondary” lessons on another instrument, which is an excellent way to continue progressing on another instrument that you enjoy, but which is not your major focus.
 Students do not need to apply or perform an admissions audition on the secondary instrument in order to take these lessons, but they need to have at least intermediate skill level on the secondary instrument.

-If you are trying to decide whether you should apply on more than one instrument, we recommend that you discuss the issues mentioned above with your current music teachers, think about how your practice time will be divided, and make a well-considered decision.
+If you are trying to decide whether you should apply on more than one instrument, we recommend that you discuss the issues mentioned above with your current music teacher(s), think about how your practice time will be divided, and make a well-considered decision.
+When in doubt, focusing on one instrument is usually a safer route.
 Also feel free to contact the Office of Admissions if you would like to discuss your options.